Bomba: EV Fire NOT Charging-Related But A Wake-Up Call

 The reminder comes after a recent incident involving two electric vehicles that caught fire while parked at a residential home, causing damage to part of the house.
 No injuries were reported.

-A Facebook post by the Damansara Fire and Rescue Department which has since been taken down identified the vehicles as an XPeng G6 and a BYD Seal.
-Firefighters managed to bring the fire under control using water.
+A Facebook post by the Damansara Fire and Rescue Department which has since been taken down identified detailed that the firefighters managed to bring the fire under control in a short period by using water.

 Nor Hisham said early findings showed that neither vehicle was being charged at the time of the incident, dispelling claims that the fire was triggered by an active charging session or charging equipment.